Nanasaki-Ai/Crosswalk/README.md

 You can download the violation event annotations through [Baidu Disk](https://pan.baidu.com/s/1aoJLJUT-A7H4jO1Luzsp9w?pwd=6l8r) or [Google Drive](https://drive.google.com/file/d/1pKrevRdrWC7-hDcp8O-jYVJMv-YMPayW/view?usp=sharing).

-We will *make the annotations fully available for download after the manuscript is accepted*.
-Howerver, you can still reproduce our work at this stage.
-You can download our preprocessed features and use them directly for downstream tasks.

-We define an interaction event as the period during which a vehicle enters or exits the crosswalk area concurrent with a pedestrian's presence.
-As a result, we have meticulously annotated approximately 7.7k pedestrian-vehicle interaction events.
+We define **an interaction event** as **the period during which a vehicle enters or exits the crosswalk area concurrent with a pedestrian's presence**.
+As a result, we have meticulously annotated approximately **7.7k** pedestrian-vehicle interaction events.
 The *Crosswalk* dataset comprises two categories of pedestrian-vehicle interaction events: violations and non-violations, totaling 1972 and 5752 events, respectively.

-In this work, *event-level* annotations are used as they effectively reflect the instance situation.
+In this work, **event-level** annotations are used as they effectively reflect the instance situation.

-The annotations are stored in JSON files, generated using LabelMe, where the file names correspond to the frame numbers at which the violations occur.
-For instance, if a vehicle enters the area of interest at frame 1301 and leaves at frame 1501, and fails to yield to pedestrians during this time, two JSON files will be created: 00001300.json and 00001500.json.
+The annotations are stored in JSON files, generated using **LabelMe**, where the file names correspond to the frame numbers at which the violations occur.
+For instance, if a vehicle enters the area of interest at frame **1301** and leaves at frame **1501**, and fails to yield to pedestrians during this time, two JSON files will be created: **00001300.json** and **00001500.json**.

-Each JSON file contains two key data, namely *points* and *group_id*.
+Each JSON file contains two key data, namely **points** and **group_id**.

-The bounding box coordinates are recorded under *points*, capturing the key vehicle's location as it enters and exits the crosswalk.
-The bounding box coordinates of the vehicle in the form of *(top left x, top left y, bottom right x, bottom right y)*.
+The bounding box coordinates are recorded under **points**, capturing the key vehicle's location as it enters and exits the crosswalk.
+The bounding box coordinates of the vehicle in the form of **(top left x, top left y, bottom right x, bottom right y)**.

-*group_id* uniquely identifies the vehicle within the annotated area, distinguishing it from other vehicles.
+**group_id** uniquely identifies the vehicle within the annotated area, distinguishing it from other vehicles.
 Note that if a vehicle violates the rules at two separate crosswalks, there will be four corresponding JSON files, each associated with two different group_ids.

-Convert event annotations in json format to txt text.
-Run:
+*Convert event annotations in json format to txt text.
+Run:*

 `python json_to_txt.py`

-It is recommended to **put these files in a folder as follows**, and you can also **modify the path**.
+It is recommended to put these files in a folder as follows, and you can also **modify the path**.

         -annotations\
           -video_001\